Find everything you need to know about business payments.

 Many systems can and due offer some degree of protection against B2B payment fraud but all methods require the right degree of caution, and no system is perfect.
 The more complex a payment process system, the more vulnerable it may be to fraud, and ultimately, payment systems are operated by people… and people make mistakes.
 Consider finding a simple system for your business invoicing and payments.

 For entrepreneurs, their companies’ B2B payment systems are likely to the least interesting aspect of their business.
 They’re the plumbing in the building, the arteries under the skin.
-Without them the business can’t operate but no one starts a business because they want to operate a B2B payment system… unless they’re creating a company that makes B2B payment platforms.
+Without them the business can’t operate.
+However, no one starts a business because they want to operate a B2B payment system… unless they’re creating a company that makes B2B payment platforms.

 Increasing numbers of companies though, are now doing just that.
 The market is filled with businesses offering companies different ways to receive orders, send invoices, and make payments.
 All of those platforms promise security, a clear approval process and the ability to keep records that are easy to review and simple to reconcile.

 The services have arisen because all other forms of making and receiving B2B payments have come up short.
 Paper checks, still the most popular way in which businesses settle their bills between themselves, are easy and convenient but also slow and more expensive than they look.
-They also leave a paper trail that has to be ordered and organized, and they can easily be stolen and altered.
+They also leave a paper trail that has to be ordered and organized.
 What they gain in simplicity, they lose in a number of other ways.

-ACH transfers are cheap and fast but they’re fiddly for businesses to set up and inappropriate for the one-off purchases that often make up a business’s order book.
+ACH transfers are cheap and fast but they’re fiddly for businesses to set up and inappropriate for the one-off purchases.
 While any firm will look to build a base of regular buyers, companies will also want to keep new customers coming in and make sales to businesses with single needs.
 They’re not a complete solution and fraud prevention is only as strong as the account security access.

-So the growth of payment platforms has taken place to try to plug any security weaknesses while providing ease-of-use, creating payment records that are accessible, and adding an approval process that possess reliable checks and balances into the steps between the invoice and the payment.
+So the growth of payment platforms has taken place to try to plug any security weaknesses while providing ease-of-use, creating payment records that are accessible.
+Adding an approval process that possess reliable checks and balances into the steps between the invoice and the payment.

 Companies then have some difficult choices to make.
-They have to balance ease against security, up-front costs against administration expenses, speed of payments against approval systems, and the ability to take one-off (one-time) orders against an organized system for regular customers.
-While the best approach might be to use different systems for different kinds of clients, the accountants in an accounting department would blanch at the disorganization requiring different B2B payments systems in one firm.
+They have to balance ease against multiple things.
+This includes security, up-front costs, and the ability to take one-off orders against an organized system for regular customers.
+The best approach might be to use different systems for different kinds of clients.
+The accountants in an accounting department would blanch at the disorganization requiring different B2B payments systems in one firm.

 The only solution for a business is first to review the different payment systems.
 As checks are fading away, they should look at the options available from the payment platforms, comparing features, costs, complexity, security and volume.
 Whatever decision any business makes, they must train staff to be wary of suspicious-looking orders and payment requests.